qrvey/partner-portal/docs/embedding/widgets/analytics/filter-panel.md

 ## 3. Dispatched Events

 * ### ON_AN_OPEN_FILTERS_MODAL
-    This event is emitted when the user clicks on the button "Apply Filters".
+    This event is emitted when the user clicks on the button "Add Filters".

     | Property   | Value                                                                                            | Required |
     |------------|--------------------------------------------------------------------------------------------------|----------|